 - Is your product cost-effective?

 - Geographical feasibility plays a crucial role in a successful product.
-Launching a product in a region where there is no demand, this would impact the ROI and finally may lead to product failure.
+Launching a product in a region where there is no demand, would impact the ROI and finally may lead to product failure.

 - It is always wise to choose a region where regulatory approvals are quicker and market access is faster.